brieucdegoussencourt/CookieClicker---Nat_Fab_Bri/README.md

 ![screenshot#1](/screenshots/github_project.png)

+Everyone focused on his role.

 ### DAY #3

 We reunited in the morning through Discord and shared our progress.

-Nathaniel was already wall advanced with Javascript and Fabrice had a first draft of the page.
+Nathaniel was already well advanced with Javascript and Fabrice had a first draft of the page.

-Brieuc took in charge the second draft of the page and by the end of the day we could publish our V0 and tag it in our repository.
+Brieuc took in charge the second draft of the page and by the end of the day we could publish our first version online.

 ### DAY #4